magento/devdocs/.github/CONTRIBUTING.md

 Use the following guidelines to help you with the writing process:

 - Focus your efforts on providing useful information for your fellow Magento developers and community members.
-For example, new or revised code samples, important notes, clarification of vague or ambiguous content.
+For example, consider providing or revising code samples, important notes, and clarifying vague or ambiguous content.
 - Define the goal of your topic.
 What exactly do you want to teach the reader?
 - Make the title of your topic reflect the content.
 - Keep your sentences concise.
 Separate conceptual information from procedural steps.